 The first social unit created (not evolved) is the family.
 It is such a basic, inherent unit that in any society at any point in history, when the family unit disintegrates, so does that society.

-For example, the Roman Empire caved in because divorce and sexual perversion became rampant to weaken the Empire from within so that it became vulnerable from without.
+For example, the Roman Empire collapsed because divorce and sexual perversion became rampant weakened the Empire from within so that it became vulnerable from without.